cucapra/diospyros/evaluation/README.md

 This artifact is intended to reproduce the 4 main experimental results from the
 paper:
-- **Compiling benchmarks (Table 1; Figure 4)** Compilation and simulated cycle-level performance of 20 kernels (across 4 distinct functions).
+- **Compiling benchmarks (Table 1; Figure 4)** Compilation and simulated cycle-level performance of 21 kernels (across 4 distinct functions).
 We compare kernels compiled by Diospyros with kernels compiled with the vendor's optimizing compiler and optimized library functions.
-- **Translation validation (Section 3)**  Translation validation for all 20 kernels that the scalar specification and vectorized result (both in our abstract vector domain specific language) are equivalent.
+- **Translation validation (Section 3)**  Translation validation for all kernels that the scalar specification and vectorized result (both in our imperative vector domain specific language) are equivalent.
 - **Timeout ablation study (Figure 5)** Ablation study on a single kernel (10×10 by 10×10 `MatMul`) over a range of equality saturation timeouts.
 - **Application case study (Section 5.6)** Speedup of an open source